 A CUSTOMER-CENTRIC APPROACH

 Investing time into understanding and streamlining the customer journey is of paramount importance.
 In a market where potential customers have multiple devices, which are in turn connected to hundreds of different channels and platforms, being successful is all about attracting audiences at as many different touchpoints as possible.
-Customer-centric marketing is only set to become more prominent, with more than 80% of executives saying the delivery of a superior customer experience is important to their business’s overall success.
+Customer-centric marketing is only set to become more prominent, with 65% of sales coming from existing customers, it’s more important than ever.
 The rise of social and digital media has given the customer more power than ever, so your marketing team must understand what makes your customers tick and deliver campaigns accordingly.

 The key to engaging customers is about understanding what’s relevant to them.
 What issues might they be facing in the market, and what are you selling them to help them solve those issues?
 What’s new?
-You need to understand what they want, and the importance of when they want it – and with 2.8 billion active users on Facebook by the end of 2020, the internet is the main method of connecting and making sales.
+You need to understand what they want, and the importance of when they want it – and there are estimated to be 4.89 billion total social media users as of 2023, which is the place to be for connecting and making sales.

 Of course, one of the best ways of engaging with this massive audience is through hiring millennials and, now, Generation Z (otherwise known as ‘zoomers’).
 Tech-literate, energetic and typically social media-savvy, all the makings of the modern digital marketing skills that businesses are looking for.
 Tapping into this demographic when hiring will give you the edge when it comes to connecting with your customers: it’s time to think about what you’re doing to attract them in turn.